 HDMI MHL 4K 60Hz

-HDMI MHL (Mobile High-Definition Link) In this way, port support USB Data (USB→HDMI).
-For example, you can share your photos, videos or music from your phone (USB) to your TV (HDMI)
+HDMI MHL (Mobile High-Definition Link).
+In this way, the port support USB Data (USB→HDMI).
+For example, you can share your photos, videos, or music from your phone (USB) to your TV (HDMI)

-MHL is only one type of HDMI ports which support USB Data
+MHL is only one type of HDMI ports that support USB Data.